 You can also read on to understand how to use our Stock Pages.

 On the left-hand side of the Stock Page is an investment checklist that helps you quickly gauge the stock based on its intrinsic value, returns compared to an FD, and entry point.
-The checklist also tells if a stock has any red flags in terms of inclusion in the ASG/GSM list and the extent of pledged promoters holdings.
-On the right-hand side are various tabs as discussed below.
+The checklist also tells if a stock has any red flags regarding inclusion in the ASG/GSM list and the extent of pledged promoters' holdings.
+On the right-hand side are various tabs, as discussed below.

 · Live price chart for various timelines like 1D, 1W, 1M, 1Y, and 5Y